caiks/WBOT02/README.md

 ![contour005_088_scale3_minent_21_over13_show_image_position](images/contour005_088_scale3_minent_21_over13_show_image_position.png)

 As the length contour map indicates, the interest is more uniformly distributed than for *model* 82, with greater interest in darker areas and perhaps less clustering of attention.
 Perhaps also, there is less convolution with some adjacent hotspots from different parts of the *model*, although this might be simply an increased sensitivity to shading.
 This increased *modelling* of shading is apparent when we compare the representations of the *underlying* computed 1-*level* *model* 86 to its non-computed equivalent *model* 81.
-It seems likely that these local *alignments* have carried up to the higher *level* global *aignments*.
+It seems likely that these local *alignments* have carried up to the higher *level* global *alignment*.

 TODO -